cryptnology/filmpire/README.md

 # Filmpire

 An AI powered movie app that allows you to search for the latest movies via categories, genres or a search bar and is fully responsive with the choice of using a dark or light theme.
 You can also create / log in to your profile where can see all your favourite and watchlisted movies.
-The app is built using React, Redux, React Router, Alan AI, Axios, Material UI and the TMDB api.
+The app is built using React, Redux, React Router, Alan AI, Axios, Material UI and the TMDB API.

 <img width="1717" alt="filmpire" src="https://user-images.githubusercontent.com/85605968/233777017-aed32ff5-2824-4bce-a30f-e41cb2611f1b.png">